Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Proofs of main results

 \section{Proofs of main results}

 The proof of Theorem \ref{thm:unforced} can easily be deduced from that of Theorem \ref{thm1}.
-Hence, only the proofs of Theorems \ref{thm1} and \ref{thm:solvability-persistance} will be given and in the process, one essentially relies on preliminary results obtained in Section \ref{s:2}.
+Hence, only the proofs of Theorems \ref{thm1} and \ref{thm:solvability-persistance} will be exposed in details and in the process, one essentially relies on preliminary results obtained in Section \ref{s:2}.